madzumo/DevOps-Pipeline/README.md

 new K8s images and deploys the application with all the services to the newly created EKS cluster.

 This is an overview explanation of how the CI/CD pipeline would normally function in a private environment.
-For the purpose of this demonstration Jenkins creates the Docker containers only and the other triggers are handled by the demo utility itself using Python.
+For the purpose of this demonstration Jenkins only creates the containers and uploads to a Docker registry.
+The other triggers are handled by the demo utility itself using Python.
 The end result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.
 Below are all the individual application services that will get installed as containers in the Kubernetes environment.